opengeospatial/ogcapi-discrete-global-grid-systems/README.md

 ```

 Retrieve the data for a specific zone of a particular DGGS instance, at a resolution corresponding to the DGGS hierarchy level of that zone, in one or more available data packet encodings.
-Typically, the data packet would include values for descendent zones at a number of levels deeper than the requested zone's level, as opposed to a single value for the requested zone zone.
+Typically, the data packet would include values for descendent zones at a number of levels deeper than the requested zone's level, as opposed to a single value for the requested zone.

 ## Server and client implementations